 We love writing about the logos of automotive companies because they have both a strong brand and an interesting story.
 Some car brands have had several logos during their existence, while others have been able to keep their emblem for several decades.
 Today we are studying the famous Volvo logo.
 But what is the meaning of the symbol?

-Also, Volvo is a term derived from Latin which means to ride.
+Also, Volvo is a term derived from the Latin term Volvere which means to ride.

 The 1930 logo consisted of the mentioned symbol in grey.
 The name of the company in red also crossed through it.
 This logo was used until 1959 when the main logo of Volvo's was created.
 The red and gray disappeared, and the blue and white came back.
 The symbol is in the background and the company name is located in the middle.
 The blue was used for the letters, but also as an outline of the elements of the logo.

 In 1970, the Volvo brand underwent a major overhaul.
 The symbol was erased to leave only the name of the company in serif font.
 It was a wordmark logo this time.
 Only the blue would be kept for this version.
 This redesign would be used by Volvo until 2006, when the symbol made its return.
 Gray was used for the emblem in the background, while blue and white were used for the company name.
 It should be noted that gray was a color associated with modernity.
 Like many other car manufacturer logos of that time, a small 3D effect was also added to this Volvo logo.

 Finally, in 2014, this version would be slightly simplified.
 The 3D effects were reduced, and the white would disappear to leave the letters in blue.
 However, it is important to mention that since the 1930s, the company has always chosen the same font for their logos.
 This allowed continuity in the brand, regardless of the redesign.